 How a Ductless Mini-Split System Works – Configuration & Installation

-Ductless split systems work somewhat similarly to a central air conditioning system, in that there is an outdoor unit that vents heat using refrigerant, which is then cycled to the indoor unit, where warm air passes over coils containing the cooled refrigerant.
+Ductless split systems work somewhat similarly to a central air conditioning system, in that there is an outdoor unit that vents heat from a liquefied refrigerant, which is then cycled to the indoor unit, where warm air passes over coils and gives up its heat by vaporizing the refrigerant.

 The difference is that with a central system, the cooling happens in an indoor unit which is attached to your furnace, with air then being circulated through the ductwork in your home.